celalaksu/memory-game/README.md

   4- When you check two images you can control if all images matched.
 When all image matches, checks best match and saves account id and check count to blockchain
   Changes images match property to "false"

+HOW TO DEPLOY SMART CONTRACT ON YOUR ACCOUNT

 DOWNLOAD REPO:

 git clone https://github.com/celalaksu/memory-game.git